 I did not undertake a placement with my course, which was an optional element for the Events Management course after the 2nd year.
 However, I decided that due to my past work experiences and those I had obtained whilst at university, it would be more beneficial to complete my degree after three years and then go straight into employment.

 What are your views on the placement element of your course?

-I like the fact that the placement year for the Events Management course at Plymouth University is optional as it provides choice for students such as myself who have different requirements than some other students straight out of college.
+I like the fact that the placement year for the Events Management course at University of Plymouth is optional as it provides choice for students such as myself who have different requirements than some other students straight out of college.
 I think it is a valuable element for many students and something that should be seriously considered, as it can be extremely beneficial when looking for employment after graduating.
 However, I do also feel that any placement year should add value to a student’s experiences and knowledge, and I therefore only think it is worth doing a placement year if you can get a good placement in your chosen area of interest.
 I would always advise students to ask lots of questions at any placement interview to really get a feel for the company and the role, as well as what they can offer you.